Recommended Sequence of Courses for Teaching Art Major

 EDU 2164 Learning Theory and Pedagogy may be taken in Winter Term of the first year if the student has met the prerequisite of EDU 1004.

-When making course selections and designing a four-year plan, it is important to check the course offering history for all Education courses needed, and consult with a member of the Education faculty in addition to the advisor.
+When making course selections and designing a four-year plan, it is important to check the course offering history for all Education courses needed, and consult with a member of the Education faculty in addition to the adviser.

 Following these recommendations, a student would have a minimum of 3 credits toward the major at the end of their first year.